 11) Renting a bike or scooter and riding on the sidewalk when there’s a bike lane.

-If you rent a bike or a scooter when you’re in Berlin, we ask again that you familiarize yourself with German biking laws before you set out on your journey.
+If you rent a bike or a scooter when you’re in Berlin, familiarize yourself with German biking laws before you set out on your journey.
 Whenever possible, use the bike lanes and if you feel you absolutely need to use the sidewalk, do so with the utmost care and respect for pedestrians.
-Don’t ride with a companion side by side.
-Refrain from honking your horn to urge people to get out of your way or yell at them when they’re slowing you down.
+Don’t ride with a companion side-by-side.
+Refrain from ringing your bell to urge people to get out of your way or yell at them when they’re slowing you down.

-As with walking in the bike lanes, if you ride your bike on the sidewalk, you’re once again opening yourself up for people to start yelling at you for not obeying the law.
+As with walking in the bike lanes, if you ride your bike on the sidewalk, you’re once again opening yourself up for people to yell at you for not obeying the law.

 12) Refusing to speak even the teeniest tiniest bit of German.

-Hallo, danke, and bitte can go a long way to make your stay in Berlin all the more pleasant.
-Don’t expect that everyone speaks English.
-Contrary to what some local blogs may tell you, many people only speak German in Germany.
+“Hallo”, “danke”, and “bitte” can go a long way to make your stay in Berlin all the more pleasant (check out this article for some basic German language tips).
+Don’t expect everyone to speak English.
+Contrary to what some local blogs or Youtubers may tell you, many people only speak German in Germany.

 13) Talking loudly in public and letting everyone know your business.